 - The scammer targets a popular marketplace or similar service that uses Steam account to log in and creates its copy under a near-identical web address, even going as far as advertising it.

-- Potential users that fall for the fake webiste use their Steam credentials to log in, thus providing scammers with access to their account and allowing them to prop the Steam Guard and monitor user’s actions via Web API key.
+- Potential users that fall for the fake websites use their Steam credentials to log in, thus providing scammers with access to their account and allowing them to prop the Steam Guard and monitor user’s actions via Web API key.

 - Since the fake offer looks the same (it has the same trade in the message) and the real trade was already canceled the user accepts the fake offer giving away his/her skins and valuables for free.